jyutzler/Bridge-Systems/system.md

 In third or fourth position, a 1♥ or 1♠ opening may be light (equivalent to an overcall).
 To prevent the contract from getting too high, responder may bid the following:
    * 2 of a minor shows a limit raise
-      * 2♣ = 3 card support
+      * 2♣: 3 card support
-      * 2♦ = 4+ card support
+      * 2♦: 4+ card support
+	  * 3 of the major: 5+ card support, unbalanced (rare)
    * Opener clarifies strength with the rebid
-      * Rebidding the suit at the 2 level shows a light opener
-      * any other bid shows a full opener
+      * 2 of the major: sign-off
+	  * 3 of the major: good hand, requests cue bid
+	  * 4 of the major: sign-off
+      * 2♦ over 2♣ or 2♥ over 2♦: full opener, game try
+	  * 2♥ over 1♠-2♣: 4 hearts, game try or better
+	  * 2♠ over 1♥-2♣: 4 spades, game try or better

 ### Jump Shifts
 #### Weak Jump Shift